Multi-cloud Kubernetes with Triton

 Now, let's deploy the example Kubernetes Guestbook app using the Kubernetes CLI.

-First, get the URL to the Kubernetes CLI config page, which will generate a kubectl config file, that the Triton Kubernetes provided at the end of the environment setup.
+config file, that the Triton Kubernetes provided at the end of the environment setup.
 Note that each K8s environment has it's own unique kubectl URL printed on the console output.

 Go to the Kubernetes CLI config URL and click on Generate Config:

-From the next screen click Copy to Clipboard and paste the content to the ~/.kube/config file:
+From the next screen click Copy to Clipboard and paste the content to the ~/.kube/config

-Now you should be able to use the kubectl command to deploy your app.
+Now you should be able to use the kubectl

 The app we will deploy is called Guestbook.
 Clone the repository to your local machine, and navigate to the app's directory in your terminal.
 We'll make one minor change to the configuration file so that we can interact with it using a public IP address for this demo: